QBI Deduction Calculator (Section 199A)

 What is the QBI deduction?

 Section 199A allows owners of pass-through businesses (sole props, partnerships, S-corps) to deduct up to 20% of their Qualified Business Income from federal taxable income.
-Created by TCJA effective 2018; expires Dec 31, 2026.
+Created by TCJA effective 2018 and made permanent by the OBBBA in July 2025 (no scheduled sunset).
 For a self-employed person making $200K, the deduction can save $7,000-$10,000+ in federal tax annually.

 What is an SSTB and why does it matter?

-Specified Service Trades or Businesses include health, law, accounting, consulting, financial services, performing arts, athletics, and any business whose principal asset is reputation/skill.
-SSTBs lose the QBI deduction entirely once taxable income exceeds $241,950 single / $483,900 MFJ in 2026 (phase-out range above those).
+Specified Service Trades or Businesses include health, law, accounting, actuarial science, consulting, financial services, brokerage and investment management, performing arts, athletics, and any business whose principal asset is the reputation or skill of its employees.
+Manufacturing, retail, and real estate generally are not SSTBs.
+SSTBs lose the QBI deduction entirely once taxable income exceeds an annually-indexed threshold (about $276,750 single / $553,500 for joint filers in 2026, indexed each year), with a phase-out range below full loss.
 Non-SSTBs still get QBI above those thresholds but subject to W-2 wage / property limits.

 How do the W-2 wage and UBIA limits work?